Vision

 Backstory

-Way back, before the boom of the internet and smartphones, a man named Lee Larrison had a captivating idea, seeing his city from the sky, as if he was looking at a planet.
-In 1994 the one-of-kind ariel image was taken in advance of Tennessee’s Bicentennial using a fish-eye lens and celluloid film, prior to digital photography.
-The view of greater Nashville captures the Cumberland River’s bell curves, roughly a 12 mile radius, nearly 400 square miles.
+In 1994 a one-of-kind ariel image was captured and created in advance of Tennessee’s Bicentennial using a fish-eye lens and celluloid film, prior to digital photography.
+This view of greater Nashville captures the Cumberland River’s bell curves, roughly a 12 mile radius, nearly 400 square miles.

-In 2019, teachers received a Planet Nashville poster for Teacher Appreciation Week at Glencliff Entrepreneurial Steam Magnet Elementary School in Nashville.
+In 2019, some Metro Nashville teachers received a Planet Nashville poster for Teacher Appreciation Week at Glencliff Entrepreneurial Steam Magnet Elementary School.
 The entrepreneurial story of the poster led to the developmment of a after school history club by a community partner.
+The history club was offered virtually, then in-person.
+The curriculum focused on the Cumberland River basin, the people of the region and how Nashville has become a global city.

 Team